aferrodelgado/pandas-challenge/README.md

 Using Pandas and Jupyter Notebook, create a report that includes the following data.
 Your report must include a written description of at least two observable trends based on the data.

+# PyCity Schools Analysis

+**Highest Performing Schools versus Bottom Performing Schools**

+Only Charter Schools made the top five of highest performing schools with an Overall Passing percentage averaging around 90%.
+Only District Schools were included in the bottom performing schools with an Overall Passing percentage averaging around 53%.
+There appears to be a greater disparity between the percentage of students passing math (about 27% difference) than the percentage of students passing reading (about 17% difference) when comparing the highest performing and bottom performing schools.

+**Math and Reading Scores by Grade**
+There doesn’t seem to be as much of a difference looking at scores by grade, so much as by school.
+Grades remain consistent between grades, within the given school.

+**Scores by School Spending**
+The spending ranges per student doesn’t appear to have any positive impact on student scores.
+If anything, the least spent per student still resulted in the highest score and the most spent per student yielded the lowest score.
+It might be useful to investigate how these resources are being spent and allocated.

+**Scores by School Size**
+Small (<1000) to Medium(1000-2000) sized schools produced similar grade averages, with an overall passing percent at about 90%.
+The large schools (2000-5000) saw a significant decrease in % passing math and an overall passing percent at about 58%.

+**Scores by School Type**
+Charter schools greatly outperformed District Schools in both % Passing in Math (by 33%)  and % Overall Passing (by 37%).

+**Conculsion**
+In looking at the differences between school types and school size, we see the greatest difference in student performance.
+With Charter schools versus District schools, there are likely factors related to curriculum, administration, and funding that could all impact this outcome.
+However, as it relates to funding, we see that larger schools are performing poorer than small to medium sized schools, though funded at a higher rate.
+This leads us to question how money at these larger schools are being allocated and whether or not there are enough staff / support for the number of students in attendance.

+# Jupyter Notebook

 **District Summary**
 Perform the necessary calculations and then create a high-level snapshot of the district's key metrics in a DataFrame.